Seteco/Somorrostro/Home.md

 For big setups, netdata can [archive its metrics](https://github.com/firehol/netdata/wiki/netdata-backends) to `graphite`, `opentsdb`, `prometheus` and all compatible ones (`kairosdb`, `influxdb`, etc).
 This allows even enterprises with dedicated departments and infrastructure, to use netdata for data collection and real-time alarms.

+Metrics in netdata are organized in collections called **charts**.
+Charts are meaningful entities, they have a purpose, a scope.
+This makes netdata extremely useful for learning the underlying technologies, for understanding how things work and what is available.

+The organization of the dashboard is such to allow us quickly and easily search metrics affecting or affected by an event.
+Just center and zoom the event timeframe on a chart and scroll the dashboard top to bottom.
+You will be able to spot all the charts that have been influenced or have influence the event!

-netdata alarms can be setup on any metric or combination of metrics and can send notifications to:
+Netdata also supports real-time alarms.
+Netdata alarms can be setup on any metric or combination of metrics and can send notifications to:

 - email addresses
 - slack channels